How to configure BGP for Azure VPN Gateway

 - Select Enable BGP to enable BGP on this connection.

 - Go to your virtual network gateway Connections page.

 - Click the connection you want to modify.

 - Go to the Configuration page for the connection.

 The following example lists the parameters you enter into the BGP configuration section on your on-premises VPN device for this exercise:

 - Site5 ASN : 65050 - Site5 BGP IP : 10.51.255.254 - Prefixes to announce : (for example) 10.51.0.0/16 - Azure VNet ASN : 65010 - Azure VNet BGP IP : 10.12.255.30 - Static route : Add a route for 10.12.255.30/32, with nexthop being the VPN tunnel interface on your device - eBGP Multihop : Ensure the "multihop" option for eBGP is enabled on your device if needed

-The steps to enable or disable BGP on a VNet-to-VNet connection are the same as the S2S steps.
+To enable or disable BGP on a VNet-to-VNet connection, you use the same steps as the S2S cross-premises steps in the previous section.
 You can enable BGP when creating the connection, or update the configuration on an existing VNet-to-VNet connection.

 A VNet-to-VNet connection without BGP will limit the communication to the two connected VNets only.
 Enable BGP to allow transit routing capability to other S2S or VNet-to-VNet connections of these two VNets.